ryanzillini/ryanzillini/README.md

-                                        Hi there, I'm Ryan 🎮
+#      Hi there, I'm Ryan 🎮

-- 🔭 I’m currently working for Gameblazers as a software engineering intern, working with the executives to deliver the best possible user experience.
+- 🔭 I’m currently working for Gameblazers as a software engineering intern. working with the executives to deliver the best possible user experience.
-- 💻 I’m doing front end and backend work using frameworks and libraries such as NextJS, NextUI, NodeJS, tRPC, Zod, Prisma, and Tailwind.
+- 💻 I am working with the executives of the company to deliver the best possible user experience which includes the front and back end.
 - 💬 Ask me about my experience as a new graduate who decided to persue a different career path and enrolled in Bloomtech to start my journey as a software engineer
 - 🎙️ Talk to me about anything sports, video games or coding
 - 📫 How to reach me: ryanzillini@gmail.com